Zabooby/firefox-config/README.md

 ## Overview

 Just my personal config files for use in Firefox.
-Contains extensive css tweaks, based on the [DownToneUI](https://github.com/oviung/DownToneUI-Firefox) theme, to create a consistent ui experience across the browser.
+Contains extensive css tweaks, based on the [DownToneUI](https://github.com/oviung/DownToneUI-Firefox) theme, to create a consistent Nord inspired UI experience across the browser.
 There are also privacy tweaks and quality of life changes.
 I also use a custom start page based on the [Excalith](https://github.com/excalith/excalith-start-page) start page.

 ## Installation